When it comes to picking a protein powder, the sheer amount of options can be confusing and overwhelming.

 Whey Protein Powder

-Whey protein is by far the most popular type of protein supplement out there.
+Whey protein powder is by far the most popular type of protein supplement out there.
 You get a lot of protein per dollar spent, it tastes good, and its amino acid profile is particularly suited to muscle building (more in that in a second).

 What is it, though?